 As their website states, “Former Shakespeare’s Globe Director of Research Andrew Gurr and the late C. Walter Hodges, illustrator of the Globe, advised the work,” in Staunton.
 It's the only recreation of Shakespeare's indoor theater.

 The playhouse, located at 10 S. Market Street, is incredibly worthy of a stop, a few photos and seeing a play.
 Performances happen year round so consider supporting the arts while you're visiting.

 The inside is attractive but our favorite parts are actually outside, ripe for photography!
-The main entrance to the hotel is set up with pretty white rocking chairs.
+Pretty white rocking chairs sit at the main entrance to the hotel.
 If you continue to walk south towards Kalorama Street, from 24 S. Market Street where the hotel's entrance is, you'll see a pretty garden on your right, pictured below.

 Parking Garage Near the Downtown Staunton Visitor Center

-It's not everyday a parking garage makes a list of the most photo-worthy spots in a city.
-Yet, in Staunton it's worth a few clicks of your camera, and then some.
-The entrance is on Greevnville Avenue, between Kalorama and S. Newt Street.
+It's not every day that a parking garage makes a list of the most photo-worthy spots in a city.
+Yet, in Staunton, it's worth a few clicks of your camera and then some.
+The entrance is on Greenville Avenue, between Kalorama and S. Newt Street.

 It's a great place to keep in mind if you need to park your car too, though street parking is available throughout the city.
 The garage is just next to the downtown Staunton Visitor Center and across the street from the R.R.
 Smith Center for History and Art, where a free Historic Architecture Tour begins on the weekend.
 (Keep reading below for more information on that tour.)

-Fun tip: stop in the Staunton Visitor Center if they're open for a Downtown Discount Card.
+Fun tip: stop in the Staunton Visitor Center if they're open to see if they have any current discount offers for local attractions.
 It will give you discounts at several shops and restaurants.

 Periwinkle Exterior of Reunion French Bakery